TextBox — Smart UI JavaScript API

 ""

-<smart-text-box input-member='label'></smart-text-box>
+<smart-text-box input-member="label"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let inputMember = textbox.inputMember;
+const inputMember = el.inputMember;

 Defines the purpose of the input field and specifies the type of data expected, providing guidance to browsers and user agents for offering autofill suggestions.
 This property maps directly to the standard HTML autocomplete attribute, allowing developers to control whether and how a browser can automatically fill in the field based on the user's stored information.
 Possible values include generic options like 'on' and 'off', as well as more specific data types such as 'name', 'organization', 'email', 'street-address', and others, enabling enhanced user experience and data accuracy in forms.